Networking in Managed Kubernetes

 DNS

-For the internal DNS (CoreDNS), the cluster will have the following settings:
+For internal DNS (CoreDNS), the cluster will have the following settings:

-This internal domain is essential for inter-service communication within the cluster.
-It allows an application to contact another application simply by using its Kubernetes service name, without needing to know its internal IP address.
+This internal domain is critical for inter-service communication within the cluster.
+It enables an application to reach another application using only its Kubernetes service name, without needing to know its internal IP address.

-For example, a service named api-backend in the production namespace will automatically be resolvable at the address api-backend.production.svc.ctodev-cluster.local.
+For example, a service named api-backend in the production namespace will automatically resolve to the address api-backend.production.svc.ctodev-cluster.local.

-The ingress "nginx-external" (mapped to public IP #2) is accessible at "*.external.<your cluster identifier>.mk.ms-cloud-temple.com".
+The "nginx-external" ingress (mapped to public IP #2) is accessible at "*.external.<votre identifiant de cluster>.mk.ms-cloud-temple.com".

-If you deploy an application using this ingress-class, you can access it directly via this domain name.
-See the tutorial: Deploy Your First Application
+If you deploy an application with this ingress-class, you can access it directly via this domain name.
+See the tutorial: Deploy your first application

-Hubble is a graphical and command-line interface to visualize and understand network traffic flows within your cluster.
-Built on Cilium, it provides real-time, detailed mapping of services, dependencies, and network policies.
+Hubble is a graphical and command-line interface for visualizing and understanding the network flows of your cluster.
+Built on Cilium, it provides a detailed map of services, dependencies, and network policies in real time.

 With Hubble, you can:

-• Verify enforcement of your security policies (Network Policies).
+- Verify the enforcement of your security policies (Network Policies).

-The Hubble graphical interface is exposed via an internal URL of your cluster.
-Access is not possible through kubectl port-forward because users do not have sufficient permissions on the kube-system namespace.
+The Hubble UI is exposed on an internal URL within your cluster.
+Access is not possible via kubectl port-forwarding because users do not have sufficient permissions in the kube-system namespace.

-To access it, you must be connected to the cluster's internal network (for example, via a bastion host or a VPN).
-Use the following URL:
+To access it, you must be connected to the cluster's internal network (e.g., via a bastion host or VPN).
+The URL to use is as follows:

-To make this URL resolvable from your workstation, you may need to add an entry to your hosts file or to your internal DNS.
-You can obtain the internal IP address of the Hubble Ingress using the following command:
+To make this URL resolvable by your workstation, you will likely need to add an entry to your hosts file or internal DNS.
+You can retrieve the internal IP address of the Hubble Ingress using the following command:

 kubectl get ingress hubble-ui -n kube-system